Siege of Mashhad (1750): Background

 Following the death of Mir Alam Khan, the Afghan commander opposing the Durranis in Khorasan, Ahmad Shah advanced toward Mashhad, the principal stronghold of the Afsharid ruler Shah Rukh.
 The fortress of Nun, commanded by Mir Masum Khan, Alam's brother, offered brief resistance but capitulated quickly after news of Alam's death.
 Masum Khan personally handed over the keys to Ahmad Shah, opening the road to Mashhad.

 Siege

 Ahmad Shah Durrani soon laid siege to Mashhad, the seat of Shah Rukh Afshar.
 The city was strongly defended by 8,000 Afsharid defenders and several Afghan assaults were repulsed by the Persian garrison.
 Despite this, the Durranis maintained a strict blockade, gradually exhausting the defenders’ supplies and morale.
+In response to the siege of Mashhad, Mohammad Hussain Khan, organized a relief force drawn from Kurdish and Turkic tribes as well as other elements from across Khorasan.
+The army also included two nephews of Nader Shah.
+Ahmad Shah Durrani, having been informed of the mobilization, dispatched a royal army under Shah Wali Khan Durrani, to intercept the advancing force before it could reach Mashhad.
+The two armies met near Mashhad at Chaman Zaghan.
+The engagement resulted in a decisive victory for the Durrani forces.
+The coalition army led by Mohammad Hussain Khan, including Kurdish and Turkic contingents, was completely annihilated and Mohammad Hussain Khan was slain.
+The army of Mohammad Hussain Khan fled to the mountains and suffered 12,000 killed.

-By November 1750, Shahrokh was forced to Surrender.
+Following the battle, the bodies of Mohammad Hussain Khan and the nephews of Nader Shah alongside the 12,000 killed soldier were sent to Ahmad Shah at Mashhad.
+The 12,000 heads of the soldiers were displayed in Mashhad and with the destruction of the relief force, the defenders of Mashhad lost hope of external support.
+Shortly thereafter, the besieged population surrendered and accepted the terms imposed by Ahmad Shah.
+This led to the capture of Mashhad by Durrani forces and Shahrokh was forced to Surrender.
 He personally came to Ahmad Shah's camp, where he was treated with outward courtesy.
 Ahmad Shah agreed to preserve Shahrokh on the throne of Mashhad, but only as his vassal.
 The conditions imposed required Shah Rukh to pay a large indemnity and to release members of Ahmad Shah's family who had remained in Afsharid custody since the death of Nader Shah.